apache/predictionio/docs/manual/classification/dase.md

 `Seq[PredictedResult]`.

 > An engine can train multiple models if you specify more than one Algorithm component in `object RecommendationEngine` inside ***Engine.scala***.
->
-> Since only one NaiveBayesAlgorithm is implemented by default, this Sequence contains one element.
+Since only one `NaiveBayesAlgorithm` is implemented by default, this `Seq` contains one element.

 In this case, `serve` simply returns the predicted result of the first, and the only, algorithm, i.e. `predictedResults.head`.

 Congratulations!
 You have just learned how to customize and build a production-ready engine.
 Have fun!